Directors are responsible for safeguarding company assets and taking reasonable steps to prevent/detect fraud.

-The Financial Conduct Authority ('FCA') expects senior management in firms it regulates, to consider the full implications and breadth of fraud risk, which can affect profitability, reputation, customers and the markets in which firms operate.
+The Financial Conduct Authority ('FCA') expects senior management to consider the implications and breadth of fraud risk.

 FCRM assists clients to identify and assess fraud risk in internal business process and the operating environment.
 We also investigate loss events and trace assets misappropriated through fraud or other impropriety.
 We provide independence, objectivity and experience when responding to fraud issues.